 Thus wrote Evelyn Wrench, founder of ROSL in the May 1937 issue of Overseas.
-The opening ceremony described above took place in the St Andrew's Lecture Hall of the Empire Centre (now less grandly named Westminster Wing) of Over-Seas House.
-The hall was thus named because £3,000 of the £40,000 raised in just three years for the Empire Centre came from Scottish members.
+The opening ceremony described above took place in the St Andrew's Lecture Hall of the Empire Centre (now called the Westminster Wing) of Over-Seas House.
+The hall was named after St Andrew because £3,000 of the £40,000 raised in just three years for the building of the Empire Centre came from Scottish members.
 Other rooms in Over-Seas House were similarly supported: the Hall of India (now Hall of India and Pakistan) by a gift from the Government of India and the donations of several Indian Princes, and the Empire Newspaper Room and Library (now the offices of the Marketing, Membership and Arts departments) by members of the Ulster branch.
-These offices retain stained window panels of the county towns of Ulster.
+These offices retain stained glass window panels of the county towns of Ulster.

 The destruction of Rutland House's ballroom to make way for the Westminster Wing.